10 Different Types of Mortgage Loans Homebuyers Should Know About

 10. Reverse mortgages

-Homeowners aged 62 and older may qualify for a reverse mortgage, a type of mortgage loan in which your lender makes payments to you — from your available equity — in a lump sum or monthly.
+Homeowners aged 62 and older may qualify for a reverse mortgage, a different type of mortgage loan from a traditional forward home loan.
+Instead of you making payments to your lender, your reverse mortgage lender makes payments to you — from your available equity — in a lump sum or monthly.

 The home equity conversion mortgage (HECM) is the most common type of reverse mortgage.
 It’s insured by the FHA and comes with several upfront and ongoing costs.
-There are many options for repaying a reverse mortgage; they include selling your home or having your heir take out a new, forward mortgage to cover what’s owed after your passing.
+HECMs, like FHA loans, also have loan limits.
+For 2021, the maximum loan limit for a HECM is $822,375 for all parts of the country, as well as Alaska, Hawaii, Guam and the U.S. Virgin Islands.
+You have many options for repaying a reverse mortgage, including selling your home or having your heir take out a new, forward mortgage to cover what’s owed after you pass away.

 Key reverse mortgage features: